 My genealogy database, as of this writing (October 2019) contains 2,157 individuals.
 Some of these are not blood relatives because I try to document some close spousal families and their descendent trees as well.

 My DNA analysis database contains 102,300 matching “relatives.”
 That is the software designer’s choice of terms.
 Every individual who matches one or more of the DNA kits that I manage is treated as a “relative.”
 There is some duplication, on the order of three to four records per actual human.
 Let’s assume that it is four, on average.
 That is still over 25,000 people who are related to me, in some way, that have tested their DNA.
+Again, those numbers are from October 2019.
+I am going to have to create a second database and limit it to testing confirmed relatives because the “brute force download” database is unwieldy in search time and garbage data.

 Here is some mathematics, to give you some perspective on the size of the haystack in which we are searching desperately for lost needles: